Julieta (film): Plot

 Julieta lives in Madrid and is about to move to Portugal with her boyfriend Lorenzo.
 In a chance encounter on the street with her daughter Antía's childhood friend Beatriz, she learns that Antía, from whom she has long been estranged, is living in Switzerland and has three children.
-Overcome by her desire to re-establish contact with Antía, she abandons plans to leave Spain and instead leases an apartment elsewhere in the building in Madrid where she raised Antía, knowing that address is Antía's only means of contacting her.
+Overcome by her desire to re-establish contact with Antía, she abandons plans to leave Spain and instead leases an apartment elsewhere in the building in Madrid where she had raised Antía, knowing that address is Antía's only means of contacting her.

 Anticipating word from Antía, and aware that she owes her daughter an explanation of the events that led to their separation, Julieta fills a journal with an account of her life as mother, spouse, and daughter.
 She begins with the story of meeting Xoan, a fisherman and Antía's father.
 In a flashback, Julieta recounts meeting Xoan on a train, having fled to the restaurant carriage from an older man.
 He tells her about his life as a fisherman, and his wife who is in a coma.
 The train stops sharply, having hit the older man, who committed suicide.
 As Julieta blames herself for his death, Xoan comforts her, and they have sex on the train.
 Later, at the school at which she works, Julieta receives a letter from Xoan which she takes as an invitation to visit.
 She learns his wife has recently died and that he is with Ava, a friend.
 Julieta and Xoan resume their relationship, and she informs him that she is pregnant with his child.
 Two years later, Julieta and Antía visit Julieta's parents.
 Her mother is ill and apparently suffering from Alzheimer's disease, at first not recognising her daughter.
 Her father is having an affair with the maid, to Julieta's chagrin.

 While an older Antía is at a summer camp, Xoan and Julieta argue over his occasional dalliances with Ava, prompted by the housekeeper.
 Julieta storms out to walk and Xoan goes fishing despite the weather.
 A storm rolls in and, as Julieta watches the news in panic, Xoan's boat capsizes and he is killed.
 His body is recovered and cremated, and together with Ava she casts Xoan's ashes out over the sea.
-Rather than call her back for the cremation, Julieta has left Antía at camp where she has become inseparable with a girl from a wealthy family named Beatriz, who invite Antia to leave camp a day early and spend some time with them in Madrid.
+Rather than call her back for the cremation, Julieta has left Antía at camp where she has become inseparable with a girl named Beatriz from a wealthy family, who invite Antía to leave camp a day early and spend some time with them in Madrid.
 Julieta then travels to Madrid, to break the news of Xoan's death to her daughter, and rents a flat there.
 They remain in Madrid, each doing their own thing but without sharing their respective lives, loves and sorrows.
 At the age of 18, Antía embarks on a spiritual retreat and announces that she will be incommunicado for three months.